Xazax-hun/slox/README.md

 # slox
-An implementation of Lox (from crafting interpreters) using sum types
+An implementation of Lox (from crafting interpreters) using sum types.
+Some (most?) implementation details diverge from the book.
+The main role of this project is to experiment with implementation techniques.

 # Dependencies